ffund/ml-notebooks/notebooks/2-linear-regression-case-study.md

 Next, we will evaluate our model performance.

-In the following cell, write a _function_ to compute key performance metrics for your model:
+In the following cell, we will write a _function_ to compute key performance metrics for our model:

 * compute the R2 score on your training data
 * compute the MSE on your training data